CHH/php-styleguide/php-styleguide.md

 ### Whitespace

+ * Use Blank Lines to group code into paragraphs for better readability.
  * Lines should not have any trailing whitespace.
  * Put spaces around operators, such as `+`, `.`, `=`, etc.
- * Put a single space after the control statement and opening parenthesis.
+ * Put a single space after the control statement's keyword.
  * You must not put spaces around the expressions inside brackets or parenthesis.

      ```php